-The Schusterman Center has invited the following faculty and scholars to Brandeis this academic year:
+The Schusterman Center hosts the following faculty and scholars at Brandeis in 2014:

 Click here to see where former Schusterman doctoral and post-doc fellows are now.